What is cloud payroll software and its benefits

 A common misconception of cloud software is that it isn’t secure.
 The truth is, it’s just as safe – if not safer – as GDPR compliance and cybersecurity are the responsibility of the vendor, which is taken very seriously.
 In fact, the UK’s data protection regulations are some of the most stringent.
 This means navigating tricky legislation comes as part of the package, and you won’t have to find separate solutions.

 Backups are taken so there’s no issue of losing your data.
-This a real concern for on-premises software where the devices could realistically be stolen at any time and your business continuity plan requires more investment if this were to occur.
+This a real concern for on-premise software where the devices could realistically be stolen at any time and your business continuity plan requires more investment if this were to occur.

 5. Save time